National Bridge Inventory: North Dakota

 • Over the life of the IIJA, North Dakota will receive a total of $225.0 million in bridge formula funds, which will help make needed repairs.

-• This is down from 462 bridges classified as structurally deficient in 2019.
+• This is up from 444 bridges classified as structurally deficient in 2020.

 • The deck area of structurally deficient bridges accounts for 5.2 percent of total deck area on all structures.